Semi-ATE/PCB-Tester/software/UserInterface.md

 # The PCB-Tester-Framework User Interface

-The interaction with the user will be done by means of a (touch) monitor, as shown below.
+The interaction with the user will be done by means of a touch-screen, as shown below.

 <p align="center">
   <img src="/documentation/pictures/PCB-Tester.png">